GurpreetCheema/Cleveland-Museum-of-Art/README.md

 Editor: Visual Studio Code or PyCharm will do the work.

+Visual Studio Code: Add Python Extension, which should be the first link when searching for python.
+Python

 How to run this program:

 -Clone the repository to your workspace folder.